IepIweidieng/TJAPlayer3/tja.md

 For the timing of notechart object, multiple `#DELAY` commands placed at the same beat position act as a single `#DELAY` with the value of the sum of their duration, even when negative delay durations are used.

 * `#DELAY <(non-zero-float-seconds)delay-duration>`
   * In TaikoJiro, in HBScroll or BMScroll mode, a delay with positive duration makes the notechart objects stops moving up to the specified duration.
-However, the stop normally starts at the beginning of the last measure division, offset by earlier `#DELAY`s placed at the current measure division (?), and is moved to the timing of the next `#BPMCHANGE` if the stop would end at-or-after that `#BPMCHANGE`, and to the further next `#BPMCHANGE` and on if still so after moving.
+However, the stop normally starts at the beginning of the last measure division, offset by earlier `#DELAY`s placed at the current measure division (?), and is moved to the timing of the 1st next `#BPMCHANGE` if the stop would end at-or-after the 1st `#BPMCHANGE`, and is moved to the timing of the 2nd next `#BPMCHANGE` if the stop would end at-or-after the 2nd `#BPMCHANGE` after move, and so on.
   * A negative duration results in "negative delay" and can cause note objects to overlap.
     * See [Sign of Timing Commands](#sign-of-timing-commands) for the behavior.
 * `#DELAY 0`